Unpacking Black Hole Complementarity: Introduction

 \section{Introduction}

-The black hole information paradox identifies a central, productive tension within quantum mechanical treatments of black holes.
-It suggests that something goes wrong if one treats a black hole as a quantum statistical object and also treats the physics near the horizon using quantum field theory.
-Both the fact that the paradox involves a tension in the application of quantum mechanics to general relativistic systems and the fact that the paradox can be articulated in regimes with good theoretical control has made it a central problem in modern theoretical physics.\footnote{See, e.g., ~\cite{Belot1999-BELTHI-2, wallace2017black, marolf2017black} for systematic overviews.}
+The black hole information paradox identifies a pivotal and productive tension within quantum mechanical treatments of black holes.
+Something seems to go wrong if a black hole is a quantum statistical object with its near-horizon physics describable with quantum field theory.
+Because the paradox combines quantum mechanics and gravity while remaining in a regime with good theoretical control, it has become a central problem in modern theoretical physics.\footnote{See, for example, \parencites{Belot1999-BELTHI-2, wallace_2020, marolf2017black} for systematic overviews.}

-``Black hole complementarity'' is a label attached to an influential set of ideas~\citep{PhysRevD.48.3743, PhysRevD.52.6997, almheiri2013black,Hayden_2007, RevModPhys.88.015002} that have emerged in response to the paradox.
-Many different claims come under that label in the literature, and it can often be confusing what an appeal to ``black hole complementarity'' is meant to do.
-Simplyfing somewhat, black hole complementarity aims to be a way to sand off the bite of the black hole information paradox by arguing that the inconsistency identified by the information paradox does not ramify up into a physically or an empirically relevant sort of inconsistency.
-To make this more precise, I will tease apart the different threads in this literature and argue that black hole complementarity is best understood as a principle about the \emph{consistency} of characterizations of the physics of an evaporating black hole.
+`Black hole complementarity' is a label for an influential set of ideas~\parencites{PhysRevD.48.3743, PhysRevD.52.6997, almheiri2013black,Hayden_2007, RevModPhys.88.015002} that respond to the paradox.
+Many claims come under that label in the literature, so it can be confusing what an appeal to `black hole complementarity' is meant to do.
+I take the governing thought behind these appeals to be that black hole complementarity is a way to sand off the bite of the information paradox, allowing one to argue that the paradox does not ramify up into a physically or an empirically relevant inconsistency.
+This has precedent in the history of science, cases where an inconsistency is not a death knell for a theory but merely an obstacle to work around, a part of the theory one handles with care.\footnote{See, for example,~\parencites{vickers2013understanding} for several examples of inconsistent but successful scientific theories.}